LukeMathWalker/pavex/README.md

     request --&--> path
 ```

-You write straight-forward Rust, `pavex` takes care of assembling together all the components.
+You write straight-forward Rust, Pavex takes care of assembling together all the components.

 ## Project status

-`pavex` is under active development and far from being ready for hobby or production usage.
+Pavex is under active development and far from being ready for hobby or production usage.
 It has not yet been released on crates.io and you can expect breaking changes on every commit to the `main` branch.

 We are aiming for an alpha release by the end of summer 2023.